LouisTier/LouisTier.github.io/_pages/about.md

 permalink: /
 title: "Louis Berthier"
 layout: minimal
-excerpt: "PhD Student in Applied Mathematics and Machine Learning | Data Scientist at Michelin"
+excerpt: "PhD Candidate in Applied Mathematics and Machine Learning | Data Scientist at Michelin"
 author_profile: true
 redirect_from:
   - /about/